Best hikes in the world

 Roys Peak, New Zealand (Ponytail Pretty)

 It is certainly no secret the beauty New Zealand holds throughout both islands of the country.
 Full of diverse landscapes it’s every outdoor lover’s dream!
 From rugged mountains and lush forest to dreamy coastal shores, the country has it all.
-Throughout are beautiful trails to be hiked and views one might only dream of.
+Throughout

 In New Zealand’s south island lies one of the best day hikes in the world, Roy’s Peak.
 Widely known for the infamous photo at the end of the peak and stunning views of Lake Wanaka, the walk makes you work for every single bit of it.